electracoin-ECA/electra-open-paper/ElectraWhitePaper-TheOpenPaper.md

 ![image alt text](images/image_0.png)

 In a two-party cryptocurrency transaction using atomic swaps on transactions on differing blockchains can occur simultaneously and can be secured by the sharing of a private code between both parties.
 Use of the private code by one party will only complete the transaction if the second party also uses the same private code.
 Failure by one party to send the agreed upon amount of currency or to enter the correct code results in cancellation of the transaction and the return of all funds to their original location.
-This process removes the need for trusted third party intervention.
+This process removes the need for trusted third-party intervention.

 Imagine you want to use ECA to pay for pizza at a restaurant that accepts only Bitcoin.
 A complex series of operations must first take place as illustrated below: